rpuntaie/rollarch/README.rst

 - `arch-pkgs <https://github.com/mdaffin/arch-pkgs>`__
 - `how to create archlinux repository <https://fusion809.github.io/how-to-create-archlinux-repository/>`__

 Status:
 Tested for VirtualBox (EFI and BIOS) and BIOS PC.

-VirtualBox needs *Bridged Adapter* to enable access to your LAN.
+VirtualBox needs *Bridged Adapter* to enable access to LAN.

 ----